-- 1: DO NOT launch or operate the boat if any problem is found during the Safety Check.
+1: DO NOT launch or operate the boat if any problem is found during the Safety Check.
 A problem could lead to an accident during the outing, resulting in serious injury or death.
 Any and all problems should receive attention immediately.
 See your MasterCraft dealer for assistance.
+(Page 7-1)

-(Page 8-1) - 2: Running the engine with the flame arrestor removed increases the possibility of fire or explosion if the engine should backfire and gasoline fumes are present.
+- 2: Running the engine with a flame arrestor removed increases the possibility of fire or explosion if the engine should backfire and gasoline fumes are present.
 If the engine is operated without the flame arrestor secured, extreme care must be taken to ensure that the engine compartment is well-ventilated and that no fuel leaks are present.
-(Page 18-1)

-- 3: Battery electrolyte fluid is dangerous.
+(Page 17-2) - 3: Battery electrolyte fluid is dangerous.
 It contains sulfuric acid, which is poisonous, corrosive and caustic.
 If electrolyte is spilled or placed on any part of the human body, immediately flush the area with large amounts of clean water and seek medical aid.
-(Page 16-3) - 4: When charging, batteries generate small amounts of dangerous hydrogen gas.
+(Page 15-3) - 4: When charging, batteries generate small amounts of dangerous hydrogen gas.
 This gas is highly explosive.
 Keep all sparks, flames and smoking well away from the area.
 Failure to follow instructions when charging a battery can cause an electrical charge or even an explosion of the battery which could cause serious injury or death.
-(Pages 16-3 and 16-8) - 5: The engine box serves as a machinery guard.
+(Pages 15-3 and 15-7) - 5: The engine box serves as a machinery guard.
 The engine must be OFF whenever the box is open.
 Clothing or body parts can get caught in moving parts, causing serious injury or death.
 Keep away from moving parts!
-(Pages 16-5, 16-6 and 16-7) - 6: Adding additional ballast to your MasterCraft boat is not recommended, and can result in impaired visibility, diminished handling characteristics and instability when operating your boat, and may result in potential structural and/or engine damage to your boat, which damage will not be covered by your warranty.
-(Page 11-1) - 7: Use of improper parts can cause component or engine failure, which may result in serious injury or death!
-(Page 13-1) - 8: Towers on boats are intended for use in wakeboarding only.
+(Pages 15-5 and 15-6) - 6: Adding additional ballast to your MasterCraft boat is not recommended, and can result in impaired visibility, diminished handling characteristics and instability when operating your boat, and may result in potential structural and/or engine damage to your boat, which damage will not be covered by your warranty.
+(Page 10-1) - 7: Use of improper parts can cause component or engine failure, which may result in serious injury or death!
+(Page 12-1) - 8: Towers on boats are intended for use in wakeboarding only.
 Use of the tower to tow other boats, kites or any other purpose may result in serious injury or death, and may damage the boat, which will not be covered by warranty.
-(Page 1-3)
+(Page 1-4)